 Travel Health Clinic

 Depending on your type of travel, it may be beneficial to visit our Travel Health Clinic.
 Physicians within the Travel Health Clinic are board-certified infectious disease specialists with expertise in travel medicine and global health.
 Our advanced practice providers have been specially trained in the field of travel medicine.
 They provide comprehensive services to patients planning international travel.
 They work with patients to provide a customized travel plan to optimize their health and travel experience.

-In addition to seeing patients, our physicians are involved in medical education and research to advance the field of Travel Medicine and provide the highest quality of care for our patients.
+In addition to seeing patients, our providers are involved in medical education and research to advance the field of Travel Medicine and provide the highest quality of care for our patients.

 When to visit the Travel Health Clinic

 The Travel Medicine Clinic sees adults and children 15 years and older who are planning on travel to locations around the globe including Africa, South and Central America, the Caribbean, and Southeast Asia.

 Our providers have experience in managing travelers with complex medical problems and encourage couples and families to come in together.

 Our providers also have special interest in diagnosing and managing illness in patients who have recently returned from international travel.